theolm/gym-share/README.md

 # Gym Share

-Gym Share is an android app built (still under development) with the intention of demonstrating the usage of the following technologies:
+Gym Share is an Android app that is being developed with the intention of demonstrating the use of the following technologies:

 * Clean Architecture
 * Multi-module Architecture